kristianmandrup/obj-template/Readme.md

 # Object Templator

-*Object Templator* is a new type of template engine specifically designed to create nested structures such as `js`, `JSON` or `YAML` objects without the unnatural fit of traditional text based templates.
+*Object Templator* is a new type of template engine specifically designed to create nested structures such as `js`, `JSON`, `YAML` or `XML` data structures without the unnatural fit of traditional text based templates.

 Uses sandboxed `js` via [run-sandboxed](https://www.npmjs.com/package/run-sandboxed)